sscovil/learn-to-code/README.md

 docker-compose up -d
 ```

-The [docker-compose up] command brings up all the services defined in `docker-compose.yml` and the `-d` flag causes
+The [docker-compose up] command brings up any and all services defined in `docker-compose.yml`.
+The `-d` flag causes
 these services to run in 'detached mode', which just means they run in the background.
-If you omit the `-d` it will
+If you omit `-d` it will still
-still run, but you will not be able to use your terminal to run any other commands and closing the terminal will stop
+run, but you will not be able to use your terminal to run any other commands and closing the terminal will stop any
-the docker containers.
+docker containers that were started.

-The first time you run [docker-compose up] it will download a [postgres:12.2-alpine] image file, which may take a few
+The first time you run [docker-compose up] it will download a [postgres:13-alpine] image file, which may take a few
 minutes.
 Once it has finished, your database server will be up and running and listening on port `5432`.
 You can
 confirm this by running the following command in the terminal: